leo-arch/fnf/ALGORITHM.md

 # Possible fnf Algorithm Improvements

-## Case sensitivity

-**Fnf** currently treats all searches as case-insensitive.
-However, scoring prefers matches on uppercase letters to help find CamelCase candidates.
-It might be desirable to support a case sensitive flag or "smart case" searching.

 ## Faster matching

 Matching is currently performed using the standard lib's `strpbrk`, which has a very simple implementation (at least in glibc).